 Maria Montessori characterized ages 6-12 as having ‘the reasoning mind’.
 Students explore the world with imagination and emergent abstract thought.
 The elementary aged child is poised to develop intellectually, emotionally and socially.
-Elementary classrooms at Keystone are designed to support group and individual learning, and are equipped with a rich array of materials that stimulate intellectual curiosity and passion.
+Elementary classrooms at Keystone are designed to support group learning, and are equipped with a rich array of materials that stimulate intellectual curiosity and passion.

 Community of Learners

 Elementary classrooms begin the year establishing the ground rules, their own student-generated constitution.
 Common themes each year include “this is a mistake making place” and “we will respect our classmates, teachers, and our environment,” demonstrating that even students are motivated to create a community where it is safe to take risks.
 It is through making mistakes, developing mastery, where true learning takes place.